 - Heat a 10-inch oven-safe skillet over medium heat.
-Add the butter and let it melt, then add the seasonings and flour.
+Add the butter and let it melt, then add the mustard powder, onion powder, granulated garlic, and flour.
 Whisk to combine, forming a thick paste.

 - Add the milk and cream to the skillet and heat until warm, then add half of the cheese.
 Stir or whisk to allow it to melt and combine with the milk, then add the remaining cheese, reserving half for later.
 Continue to heat the sauce until the cheese is fully melted and the sauce is slightly thickened.

 - Add the drained noodles to the skillet and stir to combine with the sauce.